NotSnipc/Pages/README.md

 "sn" curates most used images,logos,gifs and html templates in my workflow for ease of access and smoother development.

 ### Contributing
 > This repository is not meant to a resource list or source code repository. 'sn' holds content related to me(snipc).
-However you can add some awesome images or gifs to the repository.

 ## Contents